Automatic Composition and Optimization of Multicomponent Predictive Systems With an Extended Auto-WEKA: Automating MCPS composition

 \section{Automating MCPS composition}

 Building an MCPS is typically an iterative, labour and knowledge intensive process.
-Despite a substantial body of research in the area of automated and assisted MCPS creation and optimisation (see e.g.~\cite{Serban2013} for a survey), a reliable fully automated approach still doesn't exist.
+Despite a substantial body of research in the area of automated and assisted MCPS creation and optimisation (see e.g.~\cite{Serban2013} for a survey), a reliable fully automated approach still does not exist.